Long Arm Quilting Services

 - A word of caution about pieced backing: Piecing your backing from leftover from the top of your quilt is a great way to get rid of excess fabric and looks very pretty on a quilt….
 But if not done correctly can cause huge problems for the quilt.
 When piecing your back, be sure that you cut the fabric along the grain lines.
 If done incorrectly, piecing of your backing can have “saggy” spots that keep it from lying flat.
 This can cause fabric tucks that are quilted into the back of your quilt which cannot be prevented.

 - Batting (if you supply) should also be at least 4” larger on all four sides and squared up.

 - Both top and backing should be carefully pressed with seams open or going to one side.
 Top and backing should lie flat.

 - Quilt top and backing should be free of loose threads.

 - Remove all pins, buttons, or other embellishments.

-- If bring your top, back and batting to the shop please have top and back folder and on a hanger.
+- If bringing your top, back and batting to the shop, please have top and back folded and on a hanger.

 Standard measurements are

 |Custom Begins at